fri-datascience/course_ids/docs/Summarizing-data-01.md

 ## [1] 2.584963
 ```

 Note that entropy can easily be calculated for any discrete random variable.
-Entropy also has a continuous analogue - differential entropy.
+Entropy also has a continuous analogue - differential entropy, which we will not discuss here.

 ### Testing the shape of a distribution

 Often we want to check if the distribution that underlies our data has the shape of some hypothesized distribution (for example, the normal distribution) or if two samples come from the same distribution.

-Here, we will present two of the most common methods used: the Kolmogorov-Smirnov test and the Chi-squared goodness-of-fit test.
+Here, we will present two of the most common methods used: the **Kolmogorov-Smirnov** test and the ***Chi-squared goodness-of-fit** test.
 Both of these are Null-hypothesis significance tests (NHST), so, before we proceed, be aware of two things.
 First, do not use NHST blindly, without a good understanding of their properties and how to interpret their results.
 And second, if you are more comfortable with thinking in terms of probabilities of hypotheses as opposed to significance and p-values, there always exist Bayesian alternatives to NHST.

 The **Kolmogorov-Smirnov test** (KS) is a non-parametric test for testing the equality of two cumulative distribution functions (CDF).
 These can be two empirical CDFs or an empirical CDF and a theoretical CDF.
 The KS test statistic is the maximum distance between the two corresponding CDFs.
 That is, we compute the distribution of this statistic under the null-hypothesis that the CDFs are the same and then observe how extreme the maximum distance is on the sample.

 To illustrate the KS test, we use it to test the normality of the underlying distributions for two samples - one from a logistic distribution, one from a standard normal distribution.
 And then to test if the two samples come from the same distribution:

 ```r